New World Alliance: Internal critics

 Both before and after the Alliance dissolved, GC members publicly criticized the Alliance.
 In 1987, former GC member Marc Sarkady told an interviewer that the Alliance was too immersed in the counter-culture.
-In 1983, writing in a feminist quarterly, GCer Berhe Hagens said that – despite all the high-minded rhetoric and processes – the male GCers had been dismissive of the female GCers.
+In 1983, writing in a feminist quarterly, GCer Bethe Hagens said that – despite all the high-minded rhetoric and processes – the male GCers had been dismissive of the female GCers.
 In 1982, Mark Satin complained to an audience of 400 that the Alliance could not decide on its mission.
 Later that decade Satin referred to his former colleagues as "beautiful losers," and even in the 2000s he was writing about what he saw as the Alliance's "ineptness" and its failure to understand and seize the moment.

 A more systemic critique by a GC member was Michael Marien's essay "The Transformation as Sandbox Syndrome," published in the Journal of Humanistic Psychology in 1983.
 While Marien aimed his critique at transformational political organizations (and activists) in general, the introduction discusses Marien's involvement in just one such organization – the Alliance.
 His targets in the essay include mistaking lofty goals for political significance, loving-kindness for effective action, and good intentions for actual results.

 Toward the end of its existence, Alliance chair Bob Olson wrote – in a spirit of acceptance rather than blame – that the GC did not have the "personalities and skills" to create the kind of dynamic mass-membership organization that had originally been envisioned.